UltimateNavBar/ultimate_navigation_bar/README.md

 The ultimate navigation bar for flutter.

 ## How to use
-Typically ConvexAppBar can work with `Scaffold` by setup its `bottomNavigationBar`.
+Ultimate Navigation Bar work with `Scaffold` by setup its `bottomNavigationBar`.
 To use this plugin, add `ultimate_navigation_bar` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels).

 ```yaml